 There are several codes we use for various types of exams.
 In general, dental practices, we often see our patients for their initial comprehensive oral evaluation at their very first appointment.
 Although that can definitely vary a little.
 A new comprehensive exam is definitely a procedure to revisit with an existing patient too!
 It’s recommended that a complete comprehensive evaluation be done again every 5 years.
 And maybe complete this with a new full set of x-rays.
 So this is a code to set up in your continuing care.

 Periodic oral evaluations and periodontal oral evaluations occur more often.
 You may see your dental patients for their periodic oral evaluations every 6 months or once per year.
 Many dental practices vary on this frequency practice.
 And may even decide differently from patient to patient.
 Then the periodontal oral evaluations may happen just once a year in the general dental practice.
 So, these two procedure codes can definitely be set up as well with continuing care settings.
 Just to give some examples!

-Consider as well the individual x-rays, panoramic x-rays, and full series.
+Consider the individual x-rays, panoramic x-rays, and full series as well.
 And don’t forget those bite wing x-rays that are most often done during a hygiene visit.
 All of these different types of x-rays serve their purpose and are frequently performed in the dental practice.
-So you want to look at each codes and frequencies for these as well.
+So, you want to look at each code and frequencies for these as well.
 Then create your continuing care codes and how you want to identify the frequency for each setting.